 Most of my friends said that it was just a case of quarter-life crisis, but I believed it was more than that.
 So I just kept on thinking about it and tried my best to plan for the future.

 Until, somewhere along the way, I was able to fully imbibe that mindset.
 I know it came in slow, but it stayed with me and never left.

-Should I buy this shoes which are on sale or should I buy that recipe book on healthy home-cooked meals?
-The first choice will make me look good in the next few months; but the second one will help me become and stay healthy for many years.
+Should I buy these shoes which are on sale or should I buy that recipe book on healthy home-cooked meals?
+The first choice will make me look good in the next few months, but the second one will help me become and stay healthy for many years.